Abhayx12/Algorithm_Lab_3rd_sem_500122020/README.md

-# *Algorithm_Lab_3rd_Sem_500122020* 🧑‍💻🔍
+# **_Algorithm_Lab_3rd_Sem_500122020_** 🧑‍💻🔬

 This repository showcases various algorithm implementations from our lab exercises.
-Each lab focuses on a distinct algorithmic concept, exploring approaches like recursion, iteration, divide and conquer, and greedy strategies.
-Below is a brief overview of each lab:
+Each lab explores distinct algorithmic concepts, focusing on strategies like recursion, iteration, divide and conquer, and greedy techniques.
+Below is an overview of each lab:

-## *LAB-1: Binary Search Tree (BST) Insertion* 🌲
+## **_LAB-1: Binary Search Tree (BST) Insertion_** 🌳
 ### Topic:
 Implement and compare the performance of iterative and recursive Binary Search Tree insertion techniques.

-- *Description*: This lab involves the implementation of both iterative and recursive methods for inserting elements into a Binary Search Tree (BST).
-The lab also compares the performance and efficiency of these two approaches.
+- **Description**: This lab focuses on the insertion of elements into a Binary Search Tree (BST) using both iterative and recursive methods.
+We also analyze the efficiency of each technique in different scenarios.

-## *LAB-2: Merge Sort vs Quick Sort* ⚖
+## **_LAB-2: Merge Sort vs Quick Sort_** 🆚
 ### Topic:
-Implement Merge Sort and Quick Sort using the divide-and-conquer strategy, and compare their performance on the same dataset.
+Implement Merge Sort and Quick Sort using the divide-and-conquer strategy, and compare their efficiency on the same dataset.

-- *Description*: In this lab, we implement and analyze the performance of two widely-used sorting algorithms, Merge Sort and Quick Sort, when applied to an identical set of elements.
+- **Description**: In this lab, you will explore two fundamental sorting algorithms—Merge Sort and Quick Sort—by implementing them and comparing their performances on identical datasets.

-## *LAB-3: Matrix Multiplication Techniques* 🧮
+## **_LAB-3: Matrix Multiplication Techniques_** 🔢
 ### Topic:
 Compare Strassen's Matrix Multiplication with the traditional method.

-- *Description*: This lab delves into matrix multiplication, comparing Strassen's algorithm with the conventional matrix multiplication method, evaluating their efficiency across various matrix sizes.
+- **Description**: This lab involves a comparison between Strassen's matrix multiplication algorithm and the standard matrix multiplication approach.
+We assess their efficiency for different matrix sizes to understand their practical use cases.

-## *LAB-4: Activity Selection Problem* 🏅
+## **_LAB-4: Activity Selection Problem_** 🎯
 ### Topic:
-Implement the Activity Selection Problem to understand the greedy algorithm approach.
+Implement the Activity Selection Problem to explore the greedy algorithm approach.

-- *Description*: This lab presents the Activity Selection Problem, demonstrating how a greedy algorithm can be used to select the maximum number of non-overlapping activities.
+- **Description**: This lab presents the Activity Selection Problem, demonstrating how the greedy algorithm can efficiently solve scheduling problems by maximizing the number of non-overlapping activities selected.